hiaw/dotfiles/config/opencode/command/code-review.md

 agent: plan
 ---

+Here are the current code changes for review
+`!git status`

-Review the code for best practices and suggest improvements.
+Review the code change for best practices, security and suggest improvements.